conda/conda/docs/source/dev-guide/deep-dive-install.md

 3. [`conda.gateways.logging:initialize_logging()`][initialize_logging]:
   Not too exciting and easy to follow.
 This part of the code base is more or less self-explanatory.
 4. [`conda.cli.conda_argparse:do_call()`][conda.cli.conda_argparse:do_call]: The argument parsing
-   will populate a `func` value which contains the import path to the function responsible for that subcommand.
+   will populate a `func` value that contains the import path to the function responsible for that subcommand.
 For example, `conda install` is [taken care of][conda_install_delegation] by [`conda.cli.main_install`][conda.cli.main_install].
 By design, all the modules reported by `func` must contain an `execute()` function that implements the command logic. `execute()` takes the